-This webinar will discuss the evolving landscape of end-stage liver disease among people living with HIV (PLWH ) and indications for liver transplantation.
+This webinar will discuss the evolving landscape of end-stage liver disease among people with HIV (PWH) and indications for liver transplantation.
 It will review the improved outcomes of liver transplantation in this population in the recent era, as well as barriers to access and potential challenges after transplant.

 Upon completion of this webinar, learners will be able to:

-- Identify who among your patients living with HIV should be referred for liver transplantation
+- Identify people with HIV (PWH) who should be referred for liver transplantation

-- Describe the general outcomes of liver transplantation among PLWH
+- Describe outcomes of liver transplantation among PWH

-- Apply management strategies to reduce potential complications of liver transplantation in PLWH
+- Identify management strategies to reduce potential complications of liver transplantation in PWH

 Note: The IAS–USA acknowledges the importance of delivering the same high-quality education and resources to our audiences despite the challenging times we are experiencing due to the COVID-19 pandemic.
 In response, the implementation of a nominal fee to process the claim of CME and CE credits for webinars has been postponed.